nerthul11/AccessRandomizer/ReadMe.md

 - Hollow Knight Chains: An entry will be added for each chain item that is obtained.
 - Unique Keys: An entry will be added for each key that is obtained.
 - Mapper Key: If randomized, an entry will be added for whenever Iselda's shop is unlocked.
+- Glade Access: This entry is included whenever you open the Spirit's Glade door, be it with essence or with the key.
+- Split Tram/Elevator: Obtaining each of these, if randomized, will also be added as entries.